 It normally takes 1.5-2 years to obtain an M.S. degree with a thesis.
 A Ph.D. degree typically requires 2.5-3.5 years beyond the M.S. degree.

-The Balsells Fellowship Program at the University of Colorado is restricted to students who enroll for a graduate degree in one of the following disciplines sponsored by the College of Engineering and Applied Science: Aerospace Engineering, Architectural Engineering, Chemical Engineering, Civil Engineering, Computer Science, Electrical Engineering, Materials Science and Engineering, Mechanical Engineering, or Telecommunications, and then select a research project in the general area of bioengineering.
+The Balsells Fellowship Program at the University of Colorado is restricted to students who enroll for a graduate degree in one of the following disciplines sponsored by the College of Engineering and Applied Science: Aerospace Engineering, Architectural Engineering, Chemical Engineering, Civil Engineering, Computer Science, Electrical Engineering, Materials Science and Engineering, Mechanical Engineering, or Telecommunications.
 However, these students may have undergraduate degrees from engineering or related disciplines, such as biotechnology, chemistry, mathematics, and physics.

 No. A combination of fellowship and assistantship support is provided for two years from the Balsells Foundation, the Generalitat de Catalunya, and the University of Colorado.
 After the first two years, continuing support for Ph.D. students is available in the form of research and teaching assistantships from a Balsells student’s advisor and/or department.